-- Alluvial fan means a fan-shaped alluvial deposit formed by a stream where its velocity is abruptly decreased, as at the mouth of a ravine. - Alteration means a human-induced action that materially affects a regulated critical area or its buffer, such as a physical change to the existing condition of land or improvements including but not limited to: construction, clearing, filling, and grading. - Anadromous means a life history characteristic of fish that spend time in both freshwater and saltwater, to complete necessary life functions. - Applicant means the person, party, firm, corporation, federal, state, tribal or local government, or any other entity that proposes any activity that could affect a critical area. - Aquatic Habitat means those areas where juvenile and adult fish exist or are known to migrate, forage, reproduce, or inhabit. - Best Available Science (BAS) means current scientific information used in the process to designate, protect, or restore critical areas, that is, derived from a valid scientific process as defined by WAC 365-195-900 through 925. - Best management practices means systems of practices and management measures that 1) control soil loss and reduce water quality caused by high concentration of nutrients, animal waste, toxins, or sediment; 2) minimize adverse impacts to surface and groundwater flow and circulation patterns and to the chemical, physical, and biological characteristics of wetlands; 3) protect trees, vegetation, and soils designated to be retained during and following site construction and use native plant species appropriate to the site for revegetation of disturbed areas; and 4) provide standards for proper use of chemical herbicides within critical areas.
+- Alluvial fan means a fan-shaped alluvial deposit formed by a stream where its velocity is abruptly decreased, as at the mouth of a ravine. - Alteration means a human-induced action that materially affects a regulated critical area or its buffer, such as a physical change to the existing condition of land or improvements including but not limited to: construction, clearing, filling, and grading. - Anadromous means a life history characteristic of fish that spend time in both freshwater and saltwater, to complete necessary life functions. - Applicant means the person, party, firm, corporation, federal, state, tribal or local government, or any other entity that proposes any activity that could affect a critical area. - Aquatic habitat means those areas where juvenile and/or adult fish exist or are known to migrate, forage, reproduce, or inhabit. - Bankfull width means the measurement of the lateral extent of the water surface elevation perpendicular to the channel at bankfull depth for streams. - Best Available Science (BAS) means current scientific information used in the process to designate, protect, or restore critical areas, which is derived from a valid scientific process as defined by WAC 365-195-900 through 925. - Best management practices (BMP) means systems of practices and management measures that 1) control soil loss and reduce water quality degradation caused by high concentration of nutrients, animal waste, toxins, or sediment; 2) minimize adverse impacts to surface and groundwater flow and circulation patterns and to the chemical, physical, and biological characteristics of wetlands or other water bodies; 3) protect trees, vegetation, and soils designated to be retained during and following site construction and use native plant species appropriate to the site for re-vegetation of disturbed areas; and 4) provide standards for proper use of chemical herbicides within critical areas.